 U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

-Geology of the Hollister Field Office area is extraordinarily diverse.
+Geology of the Central Coast Field Office area is extraordinarily diverse.
 Most of the geology in the region owes its diversity and complexity to the formation of the California Coast Range accretionary wedge.

 Several hundred million years ago, the Pacific plate was sliding beneath the North American continental plate in a process called subduction.
 As the Pacific plate slid beneath the North American plate, rocks on its surface were scraped onto the edge of the North American plate, resulting in a chaotic jumble of different rock types called an accretionary wedge.
 Rock types included a wide variety of marine sedimentary rocks of different ages and at different stages of metamorphism (mudstone, sandstone, conglomerate, shale, schist, chert, limestone, as well as igneous rocks (basalt, granite, peridotite, serpentinite).